HishamT/Intro-to-Matrix-Algebra/Introduction to Matrix Algebra.md

 ## Introduction

 A **matrix** is an ordered collection of numbers that facilities mathematical operations and is used in a number of fields in science, mathematics, and engineering.
 Common fields in which **matrices** (plural of matrix) and their applications are prevalent are: solving systems of linear equations in electrical, mechanical, and chemical engineering.
 In control and aerospace engineering, matrices are used to describe the state of a physical system and to study its motion in time and space.
 In data science, matrices are used to store and manipulate large sets of data.
-In game development, matrices are used to animate things that change on the players screen.
+Computer scientists and software engineers use matrices in fields like game development and cyber security.
 There are of course many more applications but before we begin the study of a matrix, we will first define some terms.

 ## Matrix